 My credit card bill is more than I earned this month

-The big questions is, what do you do with it, why are you running out of money each month, and what % of your monthly income do you think it is wise to save?
+The big questions is, what are you doing with it?
+Why are you running out of money each month?
+What % of your monthly income do you think it is wise to save?

-We realise that there are a lot of you out there who are married, have children, houses you actually live in and bills to pay etc and so if this is you please leave your comments at the door.
+We realise that there are a lot of you out there who are married with have children.
+You have houses you actually live in and bills to pay etc and so this is not so relevant to you.
 By your point in life you probably have all this worked out.
-The point behind this article is to hopefully get those of you who are between 1 and 5 years into the industry to start thinking about this a bit
+The point behind this article is to get those of you between 1 and 5 years into the industry to start thinking about this.

-Remember, what we do is help crew.
-We are not here to make you feel bad about what you do with your money.
-We are also not here to tell you how to invest or where to save etc or to exploit crew for money and give them useless advice, BUT we would like to be able to give you some guidance on the amount of money you should be keeping either to one side, saving, investing or just not spending each month.
+Remember, what CREWFO does is help crew.
+We’re not here to make you feel bad about what you do with your money.
+In this article we are not going to tell you how to invest or where to save etc. We also don’t exploit crew for money and give them useless advice.
+BUT we would like to be able to give you some guidance.

-If you need help with what to do with your money and how, then we can of course advise you on this too as it is part of our service, but that’s not what this article is about.
+If you need help with what to do with your money then we can of course advise you on this too.
+But that’s not what this article is about.